codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/stages.md

 ## Assigning steps to a stage.

 Stages are completely optional and for really small pipelines they are not needed at all.
-By default all pipeline steps are shown one after the other.
+By default, all pipeline steps are shown one after the other.

 {% include
 image.html